franciscob1218/CS450-Operating-Systems/Lab03/part1/readme.txt

+Deimantas Gilys #A20434583
+Francisco Barba Cuellar #A20121767
+Nathan Cook #A20458336

 this readme refers to how to run part 1.

 I have generated the output programs of each of my test cases in the form of memLeaker_X.
 The last made program is memLeaker.c.

-To run you need to use either built in GDB so command:
+To run you need to use either builtin GDB... so command:

 "gdb ./memLeaker_X"